 Where is the Promise of His Coming?

-All Articles, Be Sure of Your Eternity, End Times & Deception, Evangelism, Heaven & Hell, Salvation
+All Articles, Be Sure of Your Eternity, End Times & Deception, Evangelism, Heaven & Hell

 Where is the Promise of his Coming?